melissavoegeli/threading-in-clojure/Chapter3.md

 ~~~

 Lets create 10 different threads that all try to withdraw $1 from our account at the same time.
-To get started type `git checkout futures`.
+To get started type `git checkout futures` and fill out the blanks in `lib/futures.clj`.
 What happened when you ran the program multiple times?

 > _TIP: skip ahead to an implementation of this answer with `git checkout futures-solved`_

-When thread 1 is checking if the value to be withdrawn is still less than the current balance in the checking account on line 8, it proceeds to line 9 to deduct the amount.
-However, in the time it takes for thread 1 to get from line 8 to line 9, thread 2 could have successfully withdrawn the last dollar!
+When thread #1 is checking if the value to be withdrawn is still less than the current balance in the checking account on line 8, it proceeds to line 9 to deduct the amount.
+However, in the time it takes for thread #1 to get from line 8 to line 9, thread #2 could have successfully withdrawn the last dollar!

 This is why it is bad to share our state in 10 different threads, and what is referred to as a race condition.
 Running your program multiple times will result in inconsistent results each time it is executed.